ZhonghangCai/ZhonghangCai.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Glad you're here!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello, welcome to my personal site.
+Welcome to my personal site.

+CV

+I am Zhonghang Cai.
+I am currently studying toward the B.S. degree in Mathematics(Information and Computational Science) with the School of Mathematics (Zhuhai), Sun Yat-sen University, Zhuhai.